 However, when used in combination with advanced orthodontics, the orthodontists’ gain a powerful advantage in reducing normally accepted orthodontic treatment times.
 Fast track patients in our practice undergo accelerated orthodontics, completing treatment in less time than traditional orthodontic patients.

 Traditionally, orthodontic treatment takes a long time due to the limitations of the bone that surrounds the teeth.
-The slow and continual application of orthodontic forces triggers a biologic process resulting in extremely slow tooth movement.
+The slow and continual application of orthodontic forces triggers a biological process resulting in extremely slow tooth movement.
 This is the mechanism that orthodontists have used to move teeth for the past 100 years.

 Accelerated orthodontics solves this dilemma by employing advanced orthodontics combined with periodontal oral surgery which activates the bone that surrounds the teeth.
 By stimulating and softening the bone, the teeth can be moved at an accelerated rate, while at the same time adding new bone to create a better foundation for the teeth.
 Activation of the bone surrounding the teeth involves the selective vertical scratching and placement of additional bone graft material.

-The reactivity and responsiveness of upper and lower jaws to activation and augmentation is consistent with the cell biology and physiologic stages seen in the wound healing pattern of the regional acceleration phenomenon (RAP).
+The reactivity and responsiveness of upper and lower jaws to activation and augmentation is consistent with the cell biology and physiologic stages are seen in the wound healing pattern of the regional acceleration phenomenon (RAP).
 Striking bursts in bone activity (demineralization and remineralization) occurs adjacent to the site of the activation and augmentation.
-Accelerated orthodontics demonstrates how the biologic response can be modified to the patient’s advantage.
+Accelerated orthodontics demonstrates how the biological response can be modified to the patient’s advantage.
 Truly: in vivo tissue engineering.